heroku/mcp-remote-auth-proxy/README.md

 ## Build & Launch 🚀

 Now the Heroku app should be ready to build & launch.
 In the Heroku Dashboard, start a new deployment for the app.

+# Buildpack Deployment

+Install the [Remote MCP Auth Proxy Buildpack](https://github.com/heroku/heroku-buildpack-mcp-auth-proxy) to deploy this repository as a buildpack alongside a remote MCP server.

 # Development